PawKoi/was705/lab6-detailed.md

 ---

-## 3. SECTION 3 — Key Threat Events (Divyansh, ~15 min — this is your Heavy section)
+## 3. SECTION 3 — Key Threat Events (Person 1, ~15 min — this is your Heavy section)

 ### Slide 1: Methodology
 State: "We used STRIDE across 6 trust boundaries (28 threats total) and PASTA's 7-stage process to model Audiobookshelf's attack surface."